Origent/ServeRmore/README.md

 * `default_security_group`: When creating an EC2 virtual machine instance, a security group is created automatically.
 We recommend creating your own, or grabbing an existing security group ID and using that as your default here.
 A security group is similar to a firewall, but is wrapped around a group of instances.
 * `ssh_security_group`: In order for the scripts to work, SSH must be enabled and reachable with the new Virtual Machine the build script creates.
 We recommend creating a new security group and allowing SSH port 22 inside the security group, and recording the ID here.
 * `subnet`: When creating an EC2 virtual machine instance, it is added to a subnet and provided an IP address.
 The subnets list can be found in the EC2 console.
 Add the ID to one of them here.
-* `instance_type`: The type detrmines cost and capability of the virtual machine.
+* `instance_type`: The type determines cost and capability of the virtual machine.
 The type provided has been tested, but many others could potentially work.
 * `instance_id`: After the build script creates the virtual machine, the virtual machine Instance ID will be automatically placed here.
 * `domain_name`: After the build script creates the virtual machine, the domain name of the VM will be automatically placed here.
 * `private_key`: SSH key for AWS EC2 (see step 3 of the [LAPTOP.md Guide](LAPTOP.md))